We're all made of history. Here I share a bit of mine. Don't worry, I'll be brief.

 Overall, I observed that technology is neither a neutral space nor universal; it cannot be applied the same way in every part of the world, but it can be customized to local conditions, culture, and community needs.
 Furthermore, technology [due to its invisibility feature] can sometimes be associated solely with devices and digital connection, shedding light on the fact that the digital can be seen uniquely as a tool or a means to an end.
 I'm afraid I have to disagree with that.
 In fact, I believe that what empowers people the most is the understanding that they are in a constant exchange with technologies to create and exercise power.
 The digital unveils experiences and dimensions of the world in a way that qualitatively transforms people's lives.
 Understanding this helps us redefine the meaning of technology and the fundamental role each of us has to play in building an equitable and inclusive world for all.

 With that in mind, I decided to pursue a Ph.D. to investigate how communities can understand technology more than a tool or more than a task to be accomplished.
-In 2017 I was granted funding to research in a consortium with the University of São Paulo [Brazil], the University College London [United Kingdom], and the University of Rome [Italy] to do my Ph.D. in the field of Education, Innovation, and International Development.
+In 2017, I was granted funding to research in a consortium with the University of São Paulo [Brazil], the University College London [United Kingdom], and the University of Rome [Italy] to do my Ph.D. in the field of Education, Innovation, and International Development.
 During my Ph.D.
 I dedicated my studies to developing a technology application model for education and cultural projects, a framework I had the chance to validate with communities from the Amazon Rainforest in Brazil.
-My research has been turned into a book, "Abstraction Clusters to Understand Digital Development: introducing the SETA model," published by the University of Tübingen [Germany].
+My research has been turned into a book, "Abstraction Clusters to Understand Digital Development: introducing the SETA model," published by the University of Tübingen Press [Germany].

 One curious fact is that throughout my studies, I never stopped working.
 I found a way to conciliate my research with the work I was doing with the UN or governmental entities.
 Actually, I judge that my work and academic research serve as oxygen to one another: I had the chance to observe the practicalities and pragmatical nature of education while researching technology on a more technical and philosophical level.
 This allowed me not only to perfect the framework I created [SETA model] but to grow expertise in community engagement and practice, partnership, and funding management.
 This knowledge is something that can't be found in books.
-This expertise allowed me to be elected Youth Ambassador for Media and Information Literacy by UNESCO in 2019, representing Latin American and Caribbean countries.
+Such expertise allowed me to be elected Youth Ambassador for Media and Information Literacy by UNESCO in 2019, representing Latin American and Caribbean countries.

 With the COVID-19 pandemic, my life went through a turning point.
 Partly because all of us were under sanitary threat, complying with the quarantine measures imposed by Governments across most countries around the globe.
 But also because I started to work actively in the field of information quality and management due to a side phenomenon to the sanitary emergency: the infodemic.
 With my ambassadorship with UNESCO, I started volunteering to join materials from the World Health Organization [WHO] and arranging translations to endangered languages and dialects.
 Our group of Youth Ambassadors managed to translate all content related to social distancing and public behavior guidelines into more than 30 languages in less than three months.
 We also created a digital public library containing helpful content about the disease in more than 110 languages.